RESEARCH STARTER

 Children 9–13 years: 0.9 mg/day

 Most healthy people eating a well-balanced diet receive sufficient riboflavin.
-Some of the best dietary sources of riboflavin include: milk, eggs, organ meats, soy beans, spinach, broccoli, mushrooms, wild rice, whole grains, wheat germ, almonds, and brewer’s yeast.
-Riboflavin is destroyed by exposure to light; hence to protect riboflavin content, foods should be stored away from light and in nonclear containers.
+Some of the best dietary sources of riboflavin include milk, eggs, organ meats, soybeans, spinach, broccoli, mushrooms, wild rice, whole grains, wheat germ, almonds, and brewer’s yeast.
+Riboflavin is destroyed by exposure to light; hence, to protect riboflavin content, foods should be stored away from light and in opaque containers.
 Since the vitamin can also be depleted in water, steaming foods preserves more riboflavin than boiling, soaking, or frying.

 Riboflavin does not usually cause side effects; when ingested in high doses, however, riboflavin may cause diarrhea, excess urine, and yellow-orange urine.

 Since riboflavin is plentiful in the food supply of the Western world, a deficiency of riboflavin (vitamin B2 deficiency) is uncommon.
 However, low riboflavin may result when dietary intake is insufficient (a primary deficiency) or when the body suffers from a condition that does not allow it to be absorbed or used (a secondary deficiency).
-Riboflavin deficiencies often occur in tandem with deficiencies in other water-soluble vitamins, as well as in the elderly and individuals with chronic alcoholism, liver disease, eating disorders, diabetes, and inflammatory bowel disease.
-According to the Celiac Disease Foundation, people following a gluten-free diet (i.e., do not eat enriched wheat foods) may suffer riboflavin deficiency.
-The cure for jaundiced babies has also been found to cause degradation of riboflavin and must be closely monitored.
+Riboflavin deficiencies often occur in tandem with deficiencies in other water-soluble vitamins, as well as in older adults and individuals with chronic alcoholism, liver disease, eating disorders, diabetes, and inflammatory bowel disease.
+According to the Celiac Disease Foundation, people following a gluten-free diet (i.e., do not eat enriched wheat foods) could experience riboflavin deficiency.
+Lengthy phototherapy used to treat jaundice in newborns can cause degradation of riboflavin, risking its deficiency, and must be closely monitored.

 Possible complications arising from a vitamin B2 deficiency include: sore or inflamed throat; mouth or lip sores; cracks at the corners of the mouth; red, sore, or burning tongue; complications in metabolism; itchy, burning, or bloodshot eyes; light sensitivity; cataracts; itchy, dry, peeling skin; wrinkled arms and face; split fingernails and toenails; anemia; impaired nervous system function; weakness or fatigue.